farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 - On a tie, you get a `PAYOFF` for your action, but there's a `CONSEQUENCE`.
 - If your result is lower, your action didn't work and there's a `CONSEQUENCE`.

-### Which Risk To Pick
+> ### Which Risk To Pick
+>

-By default, if a player is making an `CHECK`, the situation is risky.
+> By default, if a player is making an `CHECK`, the situation is risky.
 In some occasions, you can use a desperate pool but doing it often or going higher than that will make the odds heavily against the players
+>

-When in doubt, look at the fiction, but keep this in mind when building your `RISK POOL`.
+> When in doubt, look at the fiction, but keep this in mind when building your `RISK POOL`.

+## Non-Player Character

+In this game, NPCs don't roll for their actions.
+NPCs succeed unless the players attempt to stop them, in which case the action roll does double-duty: it resolves the action of the PC as well as any NPCs that are involved.

+The result tells us about the impact and the cost of an action at the same time, encouraging players to be active participants in the story.

 ## Payoffs & Consequences